MicroControleurMonde/RP2040_ROSC_RNG/README.md

 - 1 - The program declares the variables and constants required to interact with the ROSC.
 - 2 - It checks the state of the ROSC to ensure that it is stable.
 - 3 - If the ROSC is stable, it generates 32-bit random values, displaying each value and regularly checking the stability of the ROSC.
-- 4 - If ROSC instability is detected, it resets the ROSC to restore stability.
+- 4 - If instability is detected, the program resets the ROSC and waits for it to stabilize before continuing.
 - 5 - Once the values have been generated, it displays an end message.

 This way, this process ensures that the ROSC is correctly initialised and stable before random values are generated, and manages the reset in the event of a stability problem during the process.